piastry/cifs-utils/mount.cifs.rst

   rarely needs to be specified by the user.

 domain=arg|dom=arg|workgroup=arg
-  sets the domain (workgroup) of the user.
+  Sets the domain (workgroup) of the user.
+If no domains are given, the empty domain will be used.
+Use ``domainauto`` to automatically guess the domain of the server you are connecting to.

 domainauto
-  When using NTLMv2 authentification and not providing a domain via ``domain``, guess the domain from the server NTLM challenge.
+  When using NTLM authentication and not providing a domain via ``domain``, guess the domain from the server NTLM challenge.
+  This behavior used to be the default on kernels older than 2.6.36.

 guest
   don't prompt for a password.